Stebalien/horrorshow-rs/README.md

 ## Usage

-Inside an xml template, the following expressions are valid:
+Inside an html template, the following expressions are valid:

 * `some_tag;` -- Insert a the tag `some_tag`.